-South Africa- Sweden University Forum (SASUF) is coordinated by Uppsala University and is a strategic internationalization project that brings together researchers, funding agencies and ministries from Sweden and South Africa through activities in both countries from 2018 to 2020.
+South Africa- Sweden University Forum (SASUF) is coordinated by Uppsala University and is a strategic internationalisation project that brings together researchers, funding agencies and ministries from Sweden and South Africa through activities in both countries from 2018 to 2020.

 The project has a budget of approximately SEK 18 million with funding from STINT (the Swedish Foundation for International Cooperation in Research and Higher Education), participating Swedish universities, the South African National Research Foundation, and the Department of Higher Education and Training in South Africa.

 The third South Africa–Sweden Research & Innovation Week will take place in Sweden on 4–8th of May 2020 and will address the following challenges:

 Theme 1: Climate change, natural resources and sustainability.